material-components/material-components-android/docs/components/Slider.md

 *   `gone` - prevents the label from being drawn
 *   `visible` - always draws the label

-Note: there's a known issue where the label doesn't scroll along with the screen when the slider is in a scrollable container and `app:labelBehavior=visible`.
+Note: as of version 1.13.0-alpha05 and below, there's a known issue where the label doesn't scroll along with the screen when the slider is in a scrollable container and `app:labelBehavior="visible"`.
 To work around that you should either use a different mode or hide the label on scroll.